 - 1. Refraining from participation in, or encouragement of, actions that could be perceived as discrimination, harassment, bullying or sexual misconduct; - 2.
 Immediately reporting any violations of this policy to a supervisor or the Ethics Officer and law enforcement (if appropriate under the circumstances) and/or DCFS (if appropriate under the circumstances).
 Employees are obligated to report violations of this policy as soon as they occur.
 An employee should not wait until the conduct becomes unbearable before reporting the prohibited conduct.
 All employees are obligated to report instances of prohibited conduct even if the conduct is merely observed and directed toward another individual and even if the other person does not appear to be bothered or offended by the conduct.
-All employees are obligated to report instances of prohibited conduct even if the other person does not appear to be bothered or offended by the conduct.
-All employees are obligated to report instances of prohibited conduct regardless of the identity of the alleged offender (e.g. man, woman, supervisor, elected official, co-worker, volunteer, vendor, member of public);

-3. Encourage any employee who confides that he/she is the victim of conduct in violation of this policy to report these acts to a supervisor.
+All employees are obligated to report instances of prohibited conduct regardless of the sex, gender, or identity of the alleged offender (e.g. supervisor, elected official, co-worker, volunteer, vendor, member of public); - 3.
+Encourage any employee who is the victim of conduct in violation of this policy to report these acts to a supervisor.